 Sometimes visitors think that Granary Burying Ground is linked in some way to the church, but it is not.

-A striking, although decidedly uncolonial, feature is the Egyptian-style gateway.
+A striking, although decidedly uncolonial, feature is the Egyptian-style entrance.
 This was designed in 1840 by Boston sculptor and architect Solomon Willard, designer of the Bunker Hill Monument.

 Granary Burying Ground became crowded by the 18th century.
 In 1740, a petition for more space from John Chambers and other gravediggers complained that they were having to bury bodies "four deep."
 Most burials were prohibited after 1856.